 Does ResNet have computer labs available?Yes!
 There are computer labs available for student use in North Hedges, South Hedges, Hannon, Hapner, Langford, and Johnstone.
-Roskie residents can use the South Hedges lab, and New Building residents can use the North Hedges lab.
-Printing is also provided free in all the labs for documents under 20 pages.
+Roskie residents may use the South Hedges lab, and Hedges Suites and Freshman Apartments residents may use the North Hedges lab.
+Printing is provided by the WEPA print kiosks located in Roskie, South Hedges, North Hedges, Langford, Johnstone Center, Hapner, and Hannon Halls.
 All our lab computers have Microsoft Office software loaded including Word, Excel, and Powerpoint.
 Please note that files created with Microsoft Works are not compatible with current versions of Microsoft Office, and you may experience problems trying to print Works documents from the computer labs.

-How much will ResNet cost?A $72.00 fee will be charged to your student account.
+How much will ResNet cost?The ResNet fee is $72.00 and will be charged to your university/student account.
 This fee includes one semester of ResNet service along with free technical support for all network related problems.

 Will ResNet be available for summer session?Yes!
 ResNet is available for the summer, either for summer school or Family and Graduate housing.
 The cost for the whole summer is the same as other semesters, and service for part of the summer is prorated.

-What if I need to use a hub/switch/router or wireless access point?Use of a network switch on ResNet requires you to pay a second connection fee, and is subject to approval.
-Please call the ResNet office if you wish to do this at (406) 994-1929.
-Use of a hub, router, any wireless device, or any other device which provides multiple connections through a single ResNet connection is strictly prohibited.
+What if I need to use a hub/switch/router or wireless access point?Use of a hub, router, any wireless device, or any other device which provides multiple connections through a single ResNet connection is strictly prohibited.
 Please see the ResNet Acceptable Use Policy, numbers 6 and 7 for more information.